| Hercules

 - crash bars (SW-Motech)

-- pannier rack (Touratech) with panniers "Zega-Cases" and containers for spare gas
+- pannier rack (Touratech) with panniers "Zega-Cases"

 - adjustable windscreen (MRA)